-- $\circ\,$ Creates jobs and controls them - o Creates and manages the worker processes - $\,\circ\,$ Monitors the jobs and logs the progress - Maintains the job state and restart information in the master table

-Manages the necessary files, including the dump file set
+- Creates and manages the worker processes - Monitors the jobs and logs the progress - Maintains the job state and restart information in the master table - Manages the necessary files, including the dump file set

 Oracle creates the master table in the schema of the user who is running the Data Pump job at the beginning of every export job.
-The master table has the same name as the export job, such as

-SYS_EXPORT_SCHEMA_01.
-Master table will be automatically deleted by end of a successful export or import job.
+The master table has the same the export job, such as as SYS EXPORT SCHEMA 01.
+Master table will he automatically deleted by end of a successful export or import job.